smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

           type: string
         - format: uri
           type: string
-      description: 'Relationship.
-Model:''http://schema.org/URL''.
-Parking site identified group(s).
-A group can correspond to a zone, a complete storey, a group of spots, etc.'
+      description: 'Parking site identified group(s).
+A group can correspond to a zone, a complete storey, a group of spots, etc'
       x-ngsi:
         model: http://schema.org/URL
         type: Relationship